mivp/vsviewer/README.md

 ```
 * -n: use Omicron (wand)
 * -m: display minimap at the top-left corner
 * -a seconds: go to next slides in every (a) seconds.
-To toggle slideview mode, press A key on keyboard or X button on controller.
+To toggle slideview mode, press '.'
+(PERIOD) key on keyboard or X button on controller.
 * default values: buffersize = 16, numthreads = 2
 * check GO_DESKTOP_DZ_DEMO and GO_CAVE2_DZ_DEMO for examples

 ## Usage

-- keyboard: use LEFT, RIGHT, UP, DOWN to pan; PAGE_UP/PAGE_DOWN to zoom; 'n'/'b' to go to next/previous image
+- keyboard: use LEFT, RIGHT, UP, DOWN to pan; PAGE_UP/PAGE_DOWN to zoom; 'n'/'b' to go to next/previous image; '.'
+(PERIOD) to toggle slideview mode
 - PS3 move controller: use LEFT, RIGHT, UP, DOWN button to pan; A/B buttons to zoom; L1 button to go to next image; X to toggle slideview mode

 ## Note: Convert to PyramidalTIFF with ImageMagick